Influencer Marketing

 In fact, the optimal CPM for your brand will depend on a number of aspects, including the nature of your campaign.
 Some brands might prioritize brand visibility, making a slightly higher CPM acceptable if it reaches a more relevant audience.
 However, for campaigns focused on driving conversions, a lower CPM might be preferable, as it implies better efficiency in turning impressions into actions.

-Optimal CPM Examples
+Practical CPM Examples

 However, it's important to remember that rates will always depend on the type of campaign that you are launching and the size of your target audience.
 For example, niche-influencers will often have a higher CPM due to their smaller audience size.
 In this case, it's important to compare your CPM to the actual number of conversions.
 That way, you will understand the percentage of people who actually act after seeing your campaign.

 Ultimately, to determine the optimal CPM for your campaigns, consider your overall objectives, the nature of your product or service, historical campaign data, and industry benchmarks.
 In addition, regularly monitor Key Performance Indicators (KPIs) beyond CPM, like click-through rates, conversion rates, and return on investment (ROI), to gain a comprehensive understanding of your campaign’s performance.
 That way, you will have all the data you need to create a successful campaign that will help you reach your goals.
+If your campaign is awareness-led, compare CPM with reach, frequency, and video views.
+If it is traffic-led, compare CPM with clicks and CTR.
+If it is conversion-led, compare CPM with CPA, ROAS, and final sales impact.
+That is usually the clearest way to judge whether your CPM was actually optimal or just cheap on paper.